 Dmitri Slperovitch, a threat analyst at McAfee, called it “one of the biggest” hijacks ever.
 Somehow, for a brief period, all that digital information was re-routed at a small Chinese ISP and passed on to China Telecom.
-Nothing definite yet on how, why, or if it matters.
 For some reason, however, this story didn’t have legs, perhaps not resonating sufficiently with the current narrative of either the Right or the Left.
-Maybe it’s too abstract a problem, or too scary to consider for long.
+Maybe it was too abstract a problem, or too scary to consider for long.

 Early in 2011 a rumor began circulating that Wikileaks is a CIA plot.
 The idea was that the leaks actually supported the US imperial agenda around the world.
 In short, Wikileaks was a big US intelligence con job that would be used to crack down on the Internet and advance a long-standing anti- civil liberties agenda.
 Evidence used to support this idea included the shutting down of Wikileaks servers in the US and the 2009 introduction of S. 773, The Cybersecurity Act, which if passed would give the president the power to disconnect private-sector computers from the Internet.

-The problem here is that, while the Wikileaks-CIA plot looks like a distraction, the Department of Homeland Security (DHS) has begun to seize and shut down web domains without due process or trial.
-The initial focus has been sites that supposedly “violate copyrights” but the risk is that cyber censorship may be extended to, let’s say, combat alleged cyber terrorism.
+The problem here is that, while the Wikileaks-CIA plot looks like a distraction, the Department of Homeland Security (DHS) had begun to seize and shut down web domains without due process or trial.
+The initial focus was sites that supposedly violated copyrights but the risk was that cyber censorship might be extended to, let’s say, combat "alleged" cyber terrorism.
 It’s a slippery slope.

-Last Monday, after several more websites were shut down, DHS held a hearing on the move to give the president more authority over the Internet during an emergency.
+After several more websites were shut down, DHS held a hearing on the move to give the president more authority over the Internet during an emergency.
 Senate Homeland Security Committee Chair Joe Lieberman noted that China “can disconnect parts of the Internet in case of war and we need to have that here too.”
-Similar discussions are underway in Europe.
+Similar discussions were underway in Europe.
 In this context, the Wiklieaks-CIA story was most likely an attempt at disinformation, one that didn’t go viral.

-In early February the FCC voted to require that TV and radio stations, cable systems and satellite TV providers participate in a test involving the receiving and transmitting of a live code including an alert message by the president.
-It’s part of an update of the Emergency Alert System and complements other warning systems, including FEMA’s Integrated Public Alert System and a Commercial Mobile Alert System.
-In the future people will be able to get alerts through smart phones, blackberries, and so on.
+In early February, 2011 the FCC voted to require that TV and radio stations, cable systems and satellite TV providers participate in a test involving the receiving and transmitting of a live code including an alert message by the president.
+It was part of an update of the Emergency Alert System and complements other warning systems, including FEMA’s Integrated Public Alert System and a Commercial Mobile Alert System.
+In the future people would be able to get alerts through smart phones, blackberries, and so on.
 Personally not a priority, but many people want to be informed in the event of real crises.

-For some, however, the test is proof positive that the President will soon commandeer every phone any time he wants, and for any reason the government deems necessary.
-If they want to scare us about a bombing, goes the logic, someone will call your cell phone or appear on your TV, no matter what you are watching.
-It boils down to this: Do you believe that Obama (or the National Security State, if you prefer) is “taking over” the Internet?
+For some, however, the test was proof positive that the President would soon commandeer every phone any time he wanted, and for any reason the government deemed necessary.
+If they want to scare us about a bombing, went the logic, someone will call your cell phone or appear on your TV, no matter what you are watching.
+It boiled down to this: Do you believe that Obama (or the National Security State, if you prefer) is “taking over” the Internet?

-Here’s some background: The Broadcast Message Center, created by Communications company Alcatel-Lucent, will allow government agencies to send cell phone users information in the event of an emergency.
-Under the Mobile Alert System phones will apparently receive emergency alerts.
-Meanwhile, the FCC is looking at how wireless broadband can enhance emergency announcements.
-Does that represent a government plan to break into computers and wireless devices at will?
-In the end, the answer depends mostly on your level of distrust.
+Here’s some background: The Broadcast Message Center, created by Communications company Alcatel-Lucent, allows government agencies to send cell phone users information in the event of an emergency.
+Under the Mobile Alert System phones apparently receive emergency alerts.
+Meanwhile, the FCC was looking at how wireless broadband could enhance emergency announcements.
+Did that represent a government plan to break into computers and wireless devices at will?
+In the end, the answer depended mostly on your level of distrust.

-Perhaps the strangest development lately is Homeland Security’s “If you see something, say something” campaign.
-It’s a new public-private partnership between DHS and hundreds of Walmart outlets around the country.
+Perhaps the strangest development at the time was Homeland Security’s “If you see something, say something” campaign.
+That was a new public-private partnership between DHS and hundreds of Walmart outlets around the country.
 Seriously.
-What’s worse, it sounds ominously like asking people to inform on each other.
+What’s worse, it sounded ominously like asking people to inform on each other.
 There you have it – a big government, big business surveillance merger, and worse yet, a giant threat, the Walmart-Intelligence Complex.
 I’m kidding, but not entirely.

 In short, some theories may be distractions or even deliberate deceptions, but others are worth considering, as long as we stipulate that they aren’t necessarily facts and resist exaggeration.
-The problem is that it’s becoming more difficult to tell the difference in an era when facts have been devalued.
-There are so many possibilities, the standard of proof appears to be getting lower, and theories tend to evolve, expand and mutate rapidly in unexpected ways as they circulate through cyberspace.
-As yet, there is little follow up to see whether new facts reinforce or discredit a particular idea or prediction.
+The problem is that it has become more difficult to tell the difference in an era when facts have been devalued.
+There are so many possibilities, the standard of proof appears to be dropping, and theories tend to evolve, expand and mutate rapidly in unexpected ways as they circulate through cyberspace.
+But there is little follow up to see whether new facts reinforce or discredit a particular idea or prediction.
 Corruption of truth meanwhile contributes to social division and civic decay.
-Yet there are apparently no consequences for stoking paranoia, intentionally confusing speculation with fact, or perpetrating a premeditated hoax.
+And there are apparently no consequences for stoking paranoia, intentionally confusing speculation with fact, or perpetrating a premeditated hoax.

 So, how about some accountability for the false prophets, gross opportunists, and irresponsible rumor-mongers who threaten society with truth decay?
 Here’s a suggestion: Call them out publicly, post their names on some Wall of Shame, and then stop listening – it only encourages them.

-This is a preview of Maverick Media’s Rebel News Round Up,* broadcast live on The Howie Rose Show at approximately 11 a.m.
-Friday on WOMM (105.9-FM/LP – The Radiator) in Burlington.
+This is excerpted from Maverick Media’s Rebel News Round Up,* broadcast live on The Howie Rose Show on May 27, 2011 on WOMM (105.9-FM/LP – The Radiator) in Burlington.

-Also this week: Getting High with Jesus, Vermont’s Leahy and PMCs, Upstate New York Goes Blue, and the Rumor of the Week.
+Also that week: Getting High with Jesus, Vermont’s Leahy and PMCs, Upstate New York Goes Blue, and the Rumor of the Week.